-And now, without further ado, here are the books we recommend.
+And now, without further ado, here are the children’s books about racism and antiracism we recommend.

 A Kid’s Book About Racism, by Jelani Memory: This important book is the perfect tool to begin a discussion about skin color, racism and being antiracist in your home or classroom.
 It is accessible for even young children, with a kid-friendly tone and voice that instantly pulls little kids into the conversation.
 From defining racism, to explaining how and why racism hurts, to teaching children how to be antiracist, this book is a winner for all families seeking to learn and become antiracist.

 Something Happened in Our Town, by Marianne Celano, PhD, Marietta Collins, PhD, Ann Hazard, PhD and illustrated by Jennifer Zivioin: Two young kids know that something major happened in their town — a Black man was shot and killed by the police.
 This story follows two families, one White, one Black, as they explain this horrific news to the children.
 It is a terrific book for families to use when kids have tough questions (aren’t police supposed to protect everyone?
 Can a policeman go to jail?) and parents need help figuring out ways to teach children about racial injustice and how to use their voices to respond to prejudice and harmful behavior they may see in their own lives and classrooms.
 Support independent bookstores and get the book on Bookshop.org right here!